Simone Weil: Participation in Spanish Civil War

 Weil participated in the 1936 Paris factory occupations and planned on returning to factory work, but became focused on the Spanish Civil War.
 Despite her professed pacifism, she travelled to Spain to join the Republican faction.
 She identified as an anarchist and sought out the anti-fascist commander Julián Gorkin, asking to be sent on a mission as a covert agent to rescue the prisoner Joaquín Maurín.
 Gorkin refused, saying Weil would be sacrificing herself for nothing, since it was highly unlikely that she could pass as a Spaniard.
 Weil replied that she had "every right" to sacrifice herself if she chose, but after arguing for more than an hour, she was unable to convince Gorkin to give her the assignment.
-Instead she joined the anarchist Durruti Column of the French-speaking Sébastien Faure Century, which specialised in high-risk "commando"-style engagements.
+Instead she joined the French-speaking Sébastien Faure Century of the anarchist Durruti Column, which specialised in high-risk "commando"-style engagements.

 As she was extremely nearsighted, Weil was a very poor shot.
 Her comrades tried to avoid taking her on missions, though she did sometimes insist.
 Her only direct participation in combat was to shoot with her rifle at a bomber during an air raid; in a second raid, she tried to operate the group's heavy machine gun, but her comrades prevented her, as they thought it would be best for someone less clumsy and near-sighted to use the weapon.
 After being with the group for a few weeks, she burnt herself over a cooking fire.

 She was forced to leave the unit and was met by her parents, who had followed her to Spain.
 They helped her leave the country, to recuperate in Assisi.
 About a month after Weil departed, her former unit was nearly wiped out at an engagement in Perdiguera in October 1936, with every woman in the group being killed.
 During her stay in the Aragon front, Weil sent some chronicles to the French publication Le Libertaire.
 On returning to Paris, she continued to write essays on labour, on management, war and peace.

 Weil was distressed by the Republican killings in eastern Spain, particularly when a fifteen-year-old Falangist was executed after he had been taken prisoner.
 Durruti had spent an hour trying to persuade him to change his political position before giving him until the next day to decide.
 Weil was deeply concerned by the intoxication of war, where humans learn they can kill without punishment, stating "I was horrified, but not surprised by the war crimes.
 I felt the possibility of doing the same - and it's precisely because I felt I had that potential that I was horrified."